 The consumer price index (CPI) in 1920 was 11.2.
 Statistics Canada uses this CPI value to track inflation on a monthly basis.

-According to Statistics Canada, the dollar experienced an average inflation rate of 2.54% per year.
-Prices in 2017 are 1064.3% higher than prices in 1920.
+According to Statistics Canada consumer price index, the dollar experienced an average inflation rate of 2.54% per year.
+Prices in 2018 are 1068.8% higher than prices in 1920.

 |CPI in 1920||11.2|